jbrotsos/jbrotsos/README.md

 ## 👋 Hi, I’m James

-I started my career deep in the stack as a **kernel and network protocol developer**, building core os features and network protocols.
-Over time, I became increasingly curious about how people *use* the software we create—not just how it works under the hood.
-That curiosity eventually led me into **application and cloud security**, and today I work as a **Product Manager focused on code security, DevSecOps, and developer experience**.
+I started my career first as a **network protocol developer**, which I also have my master degree in and then moved to a **kernel developer", building core os functionalities.
+Over time, I became increasingly curious static analyis tools and finding coding flaws while developing.
+That curiosity eventually led me into **application and cloud security**, and today I work at Microsoft as a **Product Manager focused on code security, DevSecOps, and developer experience**.

 ## 🔐 From Code to Security